Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 If you pass the initial selection and testing process, you will be interviewed formally.

-This is usually done by panel interview in person and will be conducted over the phone, online with camera or by recorded video.
-Interviews typically last between 30 and 60 minutes and you should be ready to describe how and when you have demonstrated relevant skills and behaviours.
+This is usually a panel interview in person but may also be conducted over the phone, online with camera or by recorded video.
+Interviews typically last between 30 and 60 minutes and you should be ready to describe how and when you have demonstrated the required behaviours and experience.

 As mentioned above, as the Civil Service are now broadening their approach, they will not rely simply on competency based interview questions.
-They will use a Blended Interview approach where questions will be an equal mix of questions, including competency (behaviour),strengths and experience plus traditional interview question.
-Depending on the role and department, questions exploring your technical skills and qualifications may be included.
+They will use a Blended Interview approach where there will be an equal mix of questions, including competency (behaviour), strengths and experience plus traditional interview questions.
+Depending on the role and department, questions exploring your technical skills and qualifications may also be included.

-Here is a selection of potential Civil Service interview questions.
-As mentioned above, they will use a combination of question types including strength based questions.
+Here are a selection of potential Civil Service interview questions.
+As mentioned above, they will use a combination of question types including strength based questions which we look at in more detail below.

-We look at these in more detail below, however take a look at these Civil Service questions and see how would you answer.
+Take a look at these Civil Service interview questions and see how you would answer.

-• Describe the most exciting thing you have done over the past 12 months
+• Describe the most exciting thing that you have done over the past 12 months.

-• Why have you applied to this department (for example, the Home Office, DWP, MOD etc) and why do you want to work in this department in particular?
+• Why have you applied to this department (for example, the Home Office, DWP, MoD etc) and why do you want to work in it in particular?

 • What have you learned in your current role which will be of benefit in this Civil Service posting?